-Join Ben Long for an in-depth discussion in this video ISO display and adjustment, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video ISO display and adjustment, part of Nikon D5100 Essential Training.

 In the viewfinder, over on the right side, there is a display of the number of…pictures that can fit in the remaining space on your card.…That's handy to have to tell if you still got space on your card, but by the time…you've decided you do have space on your card and you've started metering and…preparing to shoot, you don't really need to know how much space you have;…you know you've already got enough.…So you might want to go in here to Custom Settings, to the Shooting display…category, and go down here to ISO display and turn it on.…That will change that number from the number of remaining pictures to your…current ISO, which is a much more useful parameter to have when you are actually shooting.…